 Uganda offers a more diverse safari experience.
 Murchison Falls National Park offers opportunities to spot elephants and enjoy boat cruises along the Nile, while Queen Elizabeth National Park is renowned for its Kazinga Channel, where hippos, buffalo herds, and antelope can be observed along the shoreline.
 Kibale Forest, known as the best primate experience worldwide, offers the chance to walk with chimpanzees.
 Both Rwanda and Uganda can be combined with neighboring destinations such as Masai Mara National Reserve in Kenya or Serengeti National Park in Tanzania, allowing for an extended and exhilarating safari experience.

-If you’re interested in tracking gorillas in either Rwanda or Uganda, Trek Africa Tours has a dedicated team of local consultants ready to assist you.
+If you’re interested in tracking gorillas in either Rwanda or Uganda, Trek Africa Expeditions has a dedicated team of local consultants ready to assist you.
 They can help you find the best destination based on your budget, preferred travel dates, and other requirements.
-Trek Africa Tours can handle permit bookings, accommodation arrangements, transfers, and overall trip management.
+Trek Africa Expeditions can handle permit bookings, accommodation arrangements, transfers, and overall trip management.
 Simply send an email to email@example.com to connect with a consultant who will provide personalized recommendations and assistance.